grinnell-cs/csc151-dh/_labs/mathlan.md

 from `firefox-esr %u` to just `firefox`.
 Or just do it yourself.

-The materials for this course will walk you through using the Firefox web browser, but a version of Chrome is available on MathLAN workstations as well in the Applications menu under the *Internet* section.
+The materials for this course will walk you through using the Firefox web browser, but a version of Google Chrome is available on MathLAN workstations as well in the Applications menu under the *Internet* section.
 You can add this browser your panel if you prefer.
 (You can add something to your panel by dragging it